Healthy Aging Isn't About Longevity

 4. Activity & Mobility

-In your 30s, it’s easy to dismiss the physical body because it’s not until your 40s when you start noticing the first signs of trouble.
-Getting a small, daily routine of movement will pay off and make your feel better.
+In your 30s, it’s easy to dismiss the physical body because it’s not until your 40s when you start noticing the first signs of trouble; brain fog, stubborn weight, low energy.

-It’s a choice, no doubt.
-Meaning, you’ll have to actively forgo something else to spend that time engaging in movement, exercise, activity, stability, and mobility
+It’s a choice.
+Not always an easy one.
+You’ll have to actively forgo something else to spend that time engaging in movement, exercise, activity, stability, and mobility

 5. Nutrition & Digestion